rocoxta/site-title-extractor/README.md

 # SiteTitleExtractor

-Script that extracts titles from the website ubuntuforum-br, stores them in a text file, and displays them on the screen using colors.
+Script that extracts titles from a website, stores them in a text file, and displays them on the screen using colors.